 Wallingford Museum – New Visitor and Archive Facilities; and Archaeological Store.

-Wallingford Museum is extremely pleased and grateful to announce that it has been awarded a grant by the LEADER fund to extend and improve its facilities.
+Wallingford Museum is extremely pleased and grateful to announce that it was awarded a grant by the LEADER fund to extend and improve its facilities.

 The LEADER fund is supported by the European Agricultural Fund for Rural Development.